mdn/content/files/en-us/web/api/domrect/y/index.md

 The **`y`** property of the {{domxref("DOMRect")}} interface represents the y-coordinate of the rectangle, which is the vertical distance between the viewport's top edge and the rectangle's origin.

-When the rectangle's height is non-negative, the rectangle’s vertical origin is the viewport's top edge.
+When the rectangle's height is non-negative, the rectangle's vertical origin is the viewport's top edge.
 If the height has a negative height, the rectangle's vertical origin is the viewport's bottom edge.

 ## Value